This Life (1996 TV series): Main cast

 Later in the second series, Anna manages to be assigned the Aylmore case, involving a teacher who has allegedly had an affair with one his pupils.
 Working with Graham as his junior brief, Anna correctly deduces, after reviewing witness testimonies and social services reports, that the girl fabricated her story and is lying.
 Unfortunately, Anna’s work on the case occurs at the same time her mother dies from her alcoholism and, after initially refusing to attend the funeral, later relies on alcohol and drugs to sustain her work.
 After Graham catches her snorting cocaine in chambers toilets, she is nearly fired but Hooperman offers her a conditional return, subject to her attending AA meetings.
-Miles takes over the Aylmore case and helps Graham win it, but Anna is envious of the hard work she put in.
+Miles takes over the Aylmore case and helps Graham win it, but Anna is resentful of this given the hard work she put in.
 Anna finds out about Milly’s affair with O’Donnell and is angry that her friend did not listen to her advice, although they later reconcile.

 10 years later, Anna is a very successful barrister but is unmarried and has no children.
 Desperately wanting a child, she visits a sperm bank and is told there is an extensive waiting list.
 After reuniting with the others, she makes amends with Milly and it is implied that she and Miles sleep together before he departs to travel the world.